simenstyve/ai-infrastructure-iac-pulumi/README.md

-# ai-infrastructure-iac-pulumi
+# Enterprise AI Infrastructure: Secure Cloud Foundation (IaC)

-Enterprise AI Infrastructure: Secure Cloud Foundation (IaC) Strategic Overview
+Strategic Overview

 This repository provides a production-grade Infrastructure-as-Code (IaC) framework for hosting AI and machine learning workloads securely.
 Utilizing Pulumi (Python) and AWS, it automates the deployment of a hardened, scalable environment designed to protect sensitive data while ensuring high availability for AI services.

 For mission-driven organizations like Human Rights Watch, this architecture provides a "Secure-by-Design" foundation.
 It ensures that investigative tools and data-sensitive models are hosted in a private, auditable environment that meets international data sovereignty and security standards.